 That way, when you finish writing your book will have a natural flow or direction that holds to common story structures.

 You can think about the physical structure of your nonfiction writing too; how will the book look when it’s published?
-Because the design of the book can also contribute to the flow of the story elements you’re incorporating.
+Because the design of the book can also contribute to the flow of the story elements.
 That might take the form of sections with clear titles or using your Headers to guide readers by reiterating the chapter title.

 5. Write In Scenes